shybovycha/blog2-ssr/posts/2022-08-11-jargon-free-functional-programming-tldr.md

 <img data-src="/images/jargon-free-functional-programming/Functional programming 1 12.png" alt="" />

 The way to handle all the nifty things such as exceptions, networking, databases, etc. is to wrap a function which works with a _result of the "unsafe" operation_ in a safe container.
 This container won't execute the function - just hold it for a while.
-However, this conainer would have two special properties: an ability to run the underlying function when it is deemed safe and an ability to be connected to other containers _of the same type_.
+However, this container would have two special properties: an ability to run the underlying function when it is deemed safe and an ability to be connected to other containers _of the same type_.

 <img data-src="/images/jargon-free-functional-programming/Functional programming 2 3.png" alt="" />